-Ok, so water from the tap gets tested more often but how do I know what quality water I am getting?
+Ok, so water from the tap gets tested more often, but how do I know what quality water I am getting?

-Luckily you can now go and test your own water at home with a simple kit from mytapscore.com, this is thanks to John Pujol the CEO of the company.
+Luckily you can now go and test your own water at home with a simple kit from mytapscore.com.
+This is thanks to John Pujol, the CEO of the company.
 He and his team have developed a way to make home testing accessible to all of us.
 Science eh?

 Why should I test my water?

-What seems like a harmless plastic water bottle contains hormone disrupting chemicals like BPA and Phthalates.
-BPA has been shown to cause hormone imbalance in the body and has even been linked to various types of cancers, obesity, miscarriage, infertility and neurological disorders.
+What seems like a harmless plastic water bottle contains hormone-disrupting chemicals like BPA and Phthalates.
+BPA has been shown to cause hormone imbalance in the body and has even been linked to various types of cancers, obesity, miscarriage, infertility, and neurological disorders.

-What are some alternatives for plastic bottles?
+What are some alternatives to plastic bottles?